© Crown copyright 2020

 Healthcare professionals play an important role in supporting families to take action.
 Working alongside other professionals and public health teams, they can also influence the general population by delivering whole systems approaches to tackle excess weight, and reduce drivers of excess calorie intake and sedentary lifestyles.

-Action across the child life course is essential to have an impact on childhood obesity and enable positive behaviour change in relation to eating and activity.
+Action across the child life course is essential to impact childhood obesity and enable positive behaviour change around eating and activity.
 The focus should be on:

 - preconception and pregnancy

 - infancy and early childhood

 Obesity is associated with poor psychological and emotional health, and many children experience bullying linked to their weight.
 Children living with obesity are more likely to become adults living with obesity and have a higher risk of morbidity, disability and premature mortality in adulthood.